xlwings/xlwings-server/README.md

 **Office.js add-in**:

 - Has to be sideloaded, see: https://learn.microsoft.com/en-us/office/dev/add-ins/testing/test-debug-office-add-ins#sideload-an-office-add-in-for-testing
+- You'll find the addin by going to the `/manifest` endpoint, e.g., on localhost, go to https://127.0.0.1:8000/manifest.
+Store the text in a file called `manifest.xml` that you can use to sideload the add-in.

 ## Authentication & Authorization with Entra ID (previously called Azure AD)